bahorn/grub-verilog/README.md

 Create the config file with:
 ```
-./build.sh
+./build.sh PATH_TO_VERILOG PATH_TO_INPUT
 ```

-Make sure yosys is in your PATH, and modify the `read_verilog` line in `yosys/grub/build.yosys` line to change the verilog file used.
+Make sure yosys is in your PATH, and write a json file `default.json` to change the inputs the circuit.

 Then you can run the out.cfg in grub by just sourcing it (e.g on an emu build):
 ```